amule-project/amule/README.md

 ## Setting Up

 aMule comes with reasonable default settings and should be usable as-is.
+Two configuration steps are still worth doing on day one.

+### Open the ports — get a HighID

-However, to receive a [HighID] you need to open aMule's ports on your firewall and/or forward them on your router.
+To receive a [HighID] you need to open aMule's ports on your firewall and/or forward them on your router.
 See the [network connectivity guide][network] for details.

 [HighID]:  https://amule-org.github.io/docs/p2p-networks/ed2k/high-id "What is LowID and HighID?"
 [network]: https://amule-org.github.io/docs/manual/configuration/network-connectivity "Network connectivity"

+### Set bandwidth limits

+aMule ships with both upload and download caps disabled by default (`MaxUpload=0`, `MaxDownload=0` — both interpreted as literal unlimited).
+On a connection that aMule can saturate, that means aMule will eat all the bandwidth available to it, starving every other application sharing the link. **Setting realistic limits is strongly recommended.**

+Under `Preferences → Connection`, set the limits to roughly **80 % of your actual line speed** to avoid saturating the upstream and starving your own traffic.
+Values are in **kilobytes per second** (kB/s); ISP advertised speeds are usually in **megabits per second** (Mbps).
+To convert, multiply Mbps by **125**.

+> Example: a 100 Mbps / 20 Mbps fibre line → roughly 12 500 kB/s
+> downstream and 2 500 kB/s upstream.
+Set the limits to about
+> 10 000 down / 2 000 up to stay below the line cap.

 ## Reporting Bugs